 - Be aware of leaving windows open.
 This is something to note particularly if you live on the first floor of a building.
 Burglars will take advantage of open windows to break into your room.
-If your valuables are highly visible from any windows, they might tempt intruders as well.
+If your valuables are highly visible from any windows, that might tempt intruders as well.
 When you leave your room, try to keep these items stowed away.

-It’s comm on for students to lose things when they study in libraries or cafes, too.
+It’s common for students to lose things when they study in libraries or cafes, too.
 It can be tough to watch over all of your belongings when you’ve got your computer, your tablet and all of your books from Organic Chemistry.

 If you’re studying outside of your room make sure to:

 - Have a trusted buddy watch over your stuff if you have to leave for a bit.
-Doesn’t matter if it’s a bathroom break or if you have to make a phone call.
-Always ask someone you trust to keep an eye on your things.
+Doesn’t matter if it’s a bathroom break or if you have to make a phone call; always ask someone you trust to keep an eye on your things.

 - If you don’t have a watch buddy, take your things.
 This might seem like a pain in the butt, but it’s better to pack up and lose your favorite study spot than to lose your Mac and the term paper you’d been working on for weeks.